-It’s been three years and South Park -festivaali has earned it’s place on the Finnish festival front.
-The 2-day festival in Tampere has been bringing in big name bands from the start, like Skid Row and Def Leppard, but 2016 steered the show away from the nearly all hard rock line-ups of the first two years, and brought in equally big name bands, Slayer and Bullet for My Valentine, to headline.
-The festival took over Eteläpuisto (South Park) in Tampere on the 10th and 11th of June, and since Musicalypse has been going since the festival started up in 2014, we certainly couldn’t stop now!
+It’s been 3 years and South Park -festivaali has earned it’s place on the Finnish festival front.
+The 2-day festival in Tampere has been bringing in big name bands from the start, like Skid Row and Def Leppard, but 2016 steered the show away from the nearly all hard rock line-ups of the first 2 years, and brought in equally big name bands, Slayer and Bullet for My Valentine, to headline.
+The festival took over Eteläpuisto (South Park) on the 10th and 11th of June, and since Musicalypse has been going since the festival started up in 2014, we certainly couldn’t stop now!

 First of all, it was nice to see that they had an app this year – the bigger festivals have had them a while now, and for the concert-goers, it’s much easier to keep an eye on the bands you want to see when there are a few notifications popping up now and then and you have a schedule in hand that won’t get soaked in the inevitable rain.